StochasticBiology/hypertrapsct/README.md

 Visualising and using output
 --------

-The various outputs of HyperTraPS can be used in the R plotting functions below, which summarise (amongst other things) the numerical behaviour of the inference processes, the ordering and timings (where appropriate) of feature acquisitions, the structure of the learned hypercubic transition network, and any outputs from regularisation. *To start, `plotHypercube.summary` gives an overview of what we've learned.
-All of these except `plotHypercube.prediction` take a fitted model -- the output of `HyperTraPS` -- as a required argument, and may take other options as the table describes. `plotHypercube.prediction` takes a required argument that is the output of prediction functions described below.
+The various outputs of HyperTraPS can be used in the R plotting functions below, which summarise (amongst other things) the numerical behaviour of the inference processes, the ordering and timings (where appropriate) of feature acquisitions, the structure of the learned hypercubic transition network, and any outputs from regularisation. *To start, `plotHypercube.summary` gives an overview of what we've learned.*

+Probably the first thing to check is the likelihood trace (present in `plotHypercube.summary`, also directly via `plotHypercube.lik.trace`) -- see "Assessing performance" below.

+All of these except `plotHypercube.prediction` and `plotHypercube.curated.tree` take a fitted model -- the output of `HyperTraPS` -- as a required argument, and may take other options as the table describes (look at the documentation for each function for a fuller description).

 | Plot function | Description | Options and defaults |
 |---------------|-------------|---------|